-The Review Committee for Anesthesiology will not consider requests for exceptions to the 80-hour limit to the residents' work week.
+The Review Committee will not consider requests for exceptions to the 80-hour weekly limit.

+6.25.
+Moonlighting

-- 6.25.
-Moonlighting - Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
-(Core) - 6.25.a.
+Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
+(Core)

+6.25.a.
 Time spent by fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
 (Core)